 name has the declared type of name and its value in the current state, state("name").
-The form T.m (where T denotes a type) is also a name; it denotes the T method of T. Note that if name is id and id is declared in the current module T, then it is short for T. id.
+The form $\tau.m$ (where $\tau$ denotes a type) is also a name; it denotes the m method of $\tau$ .
+Note that if name is id and id is declared in the current module m, then it is short for m.id.

-invocation f(e): f must have a function (not procedure) type U->T RAISES EX OF U->T (note that a sequence is a function), and e must fit U; then f(e) has type T. In more detail, if f has result rf and e has type U' and result re, then U' must fit U (checked statically) and re must have type U (checked dynamically if U' involves a union of Suchthat; if the dynamic check fails the result is a fatal error).
+invocation f(e): f must have a function (not procedure) type U->T RAISES EX or U->T (note that a sequence is a function), and e must fit U; then f(e) has type T. In more detail, if f has result rf and e has type U' and result re, then U' must fit U (checked statically) and re must have type U (checked dynamically if U' involves a union or SUCHTHAT; if the dynamic check fails the result is a fatal error).
 Then f(e) has type T.